JerryFleming/PyDoc/library/io.rst

 .. class:: IncrementalNewlineDecoder

-   A helper codec that decodes newlines for :term:`universal newlines` mode.
+   A helper codec that decodes newlines for :term:`万能换行符` mode.
    It inherits :class:`codecs.IncrementalDecoder`.